 Another favorite outdoor activity is ziplining, with many tours available.
 The Mau Zipline Tour includes an obstacle course and a Camp Maui Museum.

 Kauai is a top-tier destination for serious eco-adventurers and lovers of strenuous activities.
-Biking, ATV adventures, and hiking are some of the popular outdoor activities.
+Biking, Ziplining, ATV adventures, and hiking are some of the popular outdoor activities.

 There are several trails and tours available, including along the Nāpali Coast.
 The Kalalau Trail is 22 miles long and takes two days, even for the most experienced hikers.

 Whether on a family-friendly or more arduous trail, hiking down Waimea Canyon offers some of the world’s most breathtaking and ancient scenery.
 Parts of Kauai’s landscapes date back five million years and were created by erosion.